legal

 78%.
 That is the automation rate for prior art searches and patent landscape analysis — the bread-and-butter research task that intellectual property lawyers have relied on for decades.
 If you are an IP attorney, you have probably already felt this shift firsthand.
 What used to take a team of associates several days now takes an AI-powered patent analytics platform a few hours.

-But here is the counterpoint that most headlines miss: the Bureau of Labor Statistics projects +8% growth for lawyers through 2034.
-[Fact] So how can a profession be simultaneously one of the most AI-exposed and one of the fastest-growing?
-The answer lies in what AI can and cannot do within intellectual property law.
+But here is the counterpoint that most headlines miss: the U.S. Bureau of Labor Statistics projects 4% growth for lawyers from 2024 to 2034, about as fast as the average for all occupations, with roughly 31,500 job openings each year (BLS Occupational Outlook Handbook: Lawyers, 2024).
+[Fact] So how can a profession be simultaneously one of the most AI-exposed _and_ one of the steadily growing ones?
+The answer lies in what AI can and cannot do within intellectual property law — and why the most valuable parts of this work are becoming more valuable, not less, in an AI-saturated environment.

 The Two Faces of IP Law Automation